Trzyq0712/quiz_game/docs/agendas/Agenda Week 4.md

 16:25 - **exam week** Next week is an exam week (even though oopp doesn't have one), do we still have a meeting with the TA, are any pushes and commits on GitLab expected from us?...

+16:27   **activity bank** we should start adding activities, when is the deadline?

 16:30 - **Summary** **action points** – Who, what, when?

 16:37 - **Feedback Round**